Map Hikes

 HINTS FOR SUCCESSFUL ORIENTEERING

-7. Keep in mind that all maps are drawn by people, not by divine powers, so the mapper’s decisions on what to show and how to show it might not be the same as what your decisions would have been.
+6. The maps are drawn by people, so the mapper’s decisions on what to show and how to show it might not be the same as what your decisions would have been.
 Do not be surprised if you come across new features that are not shown on the map.
-Remember, everything that’s on the map is out there, but everything that’s out there may not be on the map.
-We think you will be impressed by the accuracy of the map.
+Everything that’s on the map is out there, but everything that’s out there may not be on the map.

 PERMANENT COURSES